 It can’t be overstated that there is a lot of value in standardization.
 Templates with predictable designs will always have their place on the web.
 In fact, they may be the best possible solution for individuals and small businesses to share their brand with the world.
 That said, templates have become a commodity, a lot of websites are starting to become homogeneous.
 If you want to stand out, forget the templates, try something new, you may make mistakes along the way, but that’s how you keep pushing it forward.

 Skills will get you in the door, but the long-term customer relationships on which a consultant depends are built on one thing only: Trust.

 Our attempt here was to deliver a design that approached the problem with an interesting twist.

-To bring the brand position to life, posters and T-shirts were designed for the launch-weekend of the house E2 Studio designed and is building in Toronto.
-The media event saw almost 3000 people attending over 4 days and was covered by CityTv, The Toronto Star, and HGTV.
+We brought the E2 Studio brand position to life with posters and T-shirts for the launch-weekend of an E2 Studio designed home.
+The event was staged over 4 days, saw almost 3000 people attend, and was covered by CityTv, The Toronto Star, and HGTV.

 I got the call to design a website.
 Through our conversations, it was clear that our first job was to go through a positioning exercise.
 To create a clear brand narrative that reflected the studio’s culture, offerings, and approach across all the their messaging and communications.

 IHYW!
 Art Futures offers forward-thinking collectors an opportunity to invest in the creation of a unique editioned artwork.
 Profits go to charities that enable Toronto’s youth to make art.
 I designed the logo and integrated the key elements into Facebook and Twitter.